Squid Noir: Plot summary

 Squidward plays his clarinet in the Krusty Krab as preparation for an open mic night, to the annoyance of the customers.
 When Mr. Krabs kicks him out, he goes to a comic book store and begins practicing again.
 His poor playing causes Bubble Bass to drop his action figure in surprise, breaking it, and he threatens to break Squidward's clarinet.
 Frustrated, Squidward goes home and practices, causing Patrick to throw a rock at him.

 The day before his recital, Squidward puts his clarinet down and takes a nap.
 He returns to find his window broken and jelly near where his clarinet was.
 Squidward begins viewing the world in monochrome and narrates his search for the clarinet.
 He accuses SpongeBob of taking it, who proves his innocence by showing that he was visiting his grandmother's house at the time.

 After receiving a makeover by SpongeBob and Squidward, Mr. Krabs resembles actress Barbara Stanwyck, who is notable for her role in the film noir Double Indemnity.

 Now joined by SpongeBob in his search, Squidward goes to Mr. Krabs to do a "good cop, bad cop" routine.
 Mr. Krabs shows that he had been counting his money all day and was not near Squidward's house.
 At the comic book store with Squidward, SpongeBob finds Bubble Bass and battles him with an action figure.
 After the fight, Bubble Bass's action figure breaks and he begins crying, as Squidward concludes that the comic book store was a dead end.
 Back at Squidward's house, SpongeBob and Squidward find Patrick, who shows them the jellyfish jelly.
 The three go to Jellyfish Fields, where Squidward recovers his clarinet from a jellyfish, restoring color and ending his narration.
 That night, Squidward plays in a jazz club for the jellyfish, SpongeBob, Patrick, and Mr. Krabs.
 Although, the three are shown with their ears covered.

 Reception

 "Squid Noir" was watched by 1.855 million viewers on its premiere, with a Nielsen rating of 0.4, making it the fifth most-watched cable program of the day.

 John Schwartz of Bubble Blabber gave the episode a score of 6 out of 10, praising its colors and black and white "noir" look, while criticizing its premise, feeling it was too clichéd, and its "pretty plain jane" dialogue.
 Blake Harper of Fatherly included the episode in his list of "The 10 Best Kids Television Episodes of the Last 10 Years", calling the episode "a hilarious tribute to the classic noir genre" and writing "It's episodes like these that prove the show is every bit as dumb and brilliant as you remember."

 Merchandising

 On March 31, 2020, "Squid Noir" was released on the SpongeBob SquarePants: The Complete Eleventh Season DVD, alongside all episodes of the eleventh season.
+On October 15, 2024, "Squid Noir" was released on the SpongeBob SquarePants: Another 100 Episodes DVD, alongside all the episodes of seasons ten through fourteen.